Ayan Kumar Bhunia

 Binarization of degraded document images is an elementary step in most of the problems in

 document image analysis domain.
-The paper re-visits the binarization problem by introducing an
+The paper re-visits the binarization problem by introducing

 adversarial learning approach.
-We construct a Texture Augmentation Network that transfers the
+We construct a Texture Augmentation Network that transfers

 texture element of a degraded reference document image to a clean binary image.
 In this way,